SoftBank's Son to prioritize unicorn hunting as firm shifts focus

-TOKYO (Reuters) - SoftBank Group Corp (9984.T) Chief Executive Masayoshi Son said on Wednesday he plans to devote the bulk of his time to hunt for technology investments around the world, as part of a major shift in focus at the Japanese tech and telecoms conglomerate.
+TOKYO (Reuters) - SoftBank Group Corp Chief Executive Masayoshi Son said on Wednesday he plans to devote the bulk of his time to hunt for technology investments around the world, as part of a major shift in focus at the Japanese tech and telecoms conglomerate.

 “I have spent 97 percent of my time on managing the telecoms business and only 3 percent on investing,” Son said.
 Reversing that balance will allow SoftBank to grow faster, he said.

-The comments, made to investors at the group’s annual general meeting, came as shareholders approved the appointment of three executive vice-presidents - SoftBank unit Sprint Corp’s (S.N) former chief executive, Marcelo Claure, and former bankers Katsunori Sago and Rajeev Misra.
+The comments, made to investors at the group’s annual general meeting, came as shareholders approved the appointment of three executive vice-presidents - SoftBank unit Sprint Corp’s former chief executive, Marcelo Claure, and former bankers Katsunori Sago and Rajeev Misra.

 Son’s comments fit with a transformation underway at SoftBank from a domestic telecoms firm to “unicorn hunter” - as Son termed it - focusing on late-stage startups around the world.